 Use the Insert icon to select a BOM file or table from an approved app.

-From here you are able to use the standard Insert dialog to select from the current document, another document, create a version to work with or select another version of a document.
-You are able to insert BOMs from versions, workspaces, and releases that don't have a BOM, as well.
-You also have the ability to select from Assemblies in the current document, use BOM data that you have uploaded in the form of a file, or select a BOM from an approved app you are using.
+From here you can use the standard Insert dialog to select from the current document, another document, create a version to work with or select another version of a document.
+You can insert BOMs from versions, workspaces, and releases that don't have a BOM, as well.
+You can also select from Assemblies in the current document, use BOM data that you have uploaded in the form of a file, or select a BOM from an approved app you are using.

 - Select whether to insert Bill of Materials data from:

 - Assemblies - Within whatever filter you have selected: Current document or another document.
 The setting of the Assembly property, Subassembly BOM behavior, controls how the assembly appears in the drawing bill of material.

 - BOM data - An uploaded file containing data, select the file or use the Import option at the bottom of the dialog to upload a file (not shown above) .

 - BOM app - Data created from a BOM app through the Onshape App store, select the Bill of Material.

 - If a document contains released parts, the Release filter is present; use this filter to display only data that has been released.

 - Select which corner of the table to set as your fixed corner at the bottom of the table (as shown below).

 - Click in the drawing space to place the Bill of Material table.